erikafoin/bus-mall/plan.md

     3. DoesProductExist
     4. GetRandomProduct
 3. Create tests for each function in products.test.js
-4. Create HTML for product page
+4. Create HTML for product page at index.html
-5. CSS styling for product page
+5. CSS styling for product page at style.css